OnlyBelter/sdf2csv/README.md

 # sdf2csv
-A simple Django project, this project can convert a file's format from sdf to csv.
+A simple Django project, this project can convert a file's format from sdf to csv online.

 # Dependencies